momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 - Our trigger_teleport logic uses CS:GO's landmark teleport logic, which is different from older games.
 It is backwards compatible with older games, but achieving compatibility may require simple adjustments to entity props.
 - Landmark teleports originally made for older games may need to be changed to make the angles of the teleport destination and landmark entity match, and disable `UseLandmarkAngles` as well.

-#### Drop Teleports (Surf Only)

-- Set VelocityMode => "Keep Negative Z Velocity Only" on most trigger_teleport entities.
-Stage teleports (except "staged-linear" maps like omnific) should have this set even if they already have a teleport box.

 ### Moving Brushes

 - Moving/rotating brushes should have cycles that are slow enough to be consistent.
 Otherwise they should be frozen, slowed down, or deleted.